 Knead a few more minutes until the currants are fully incorporated, then place the dough into a greased loaf pan, or any pan or pans of choice.
 Place it in the warm place for at least 30 minutes, or until the dough has at least doubled in size.

 Meanwhile, preheat the oven to 375 degrees Farenheit.

-Place the pan in the oven and bakeit approximately 40 minutes.
+Place the pan in the oven and bake the bread approximately 40 minutes.
 If you’re not sure if it’s done, you can use a thermometer to see if it has reached 195 degrees internally.
 It shouldn’t become hotter than that or it will be overbaked.

 Let the bread cool.
 When you’re ready to serve it slice it with a serrated knife.

-I love the pairing of a fruit and nut bread with this particular cheese.
-I also served it with a rosé.
+I love the pairing of a fruit and nut bread with this particular cheese, or any cheese, actually.

 Look how gooey Époisses is: